 Eligible individuals are those who identify as Jewish and are recognized as such by their local Jewish community or by one of the recognized denominations of Judaism.
 Applicants must also have at least one Jewish birth parent, or have completed Jewish conversion through a recognized Jewish denomination by their trip departure date.
 Applicants must not have participated on a peer educational trip since turning 18.
 Applicants must not have lived in Israel past the age of 12.

 All applicants must be between 18 and 32.
 All applicants must have finished high school by the time their trip departs.

 Previous Israel Experience

-If you have been to Israel before, but only with your family or on other personal business, you are still eligible.
+If you have been to Israel before, with your family or on personal business, you are still eligible.
 You are not eligible if you have been to Israel for more than one semester since the age of 12.

-There are a few programs, such as volunteering for Magen David Adom, participating in the Maccabiah games and Federation missions that do not affect your eligibility.
+There are a few programs, such as volunteering for Magen David Adom and participating in the Maccabiah games that do not affect your eligibility.